 Bed and breakfast accommodation is widespread in Canada.
 You can find an excellent source of listings at www.bbcanada.com.

 Camping facilities in the national parks are generally only open from mid-May until the end of September.
-To make reservations, contact Parks Canada (tel: 1 877 737 3783; www.pccamping.ca).
-There is also a huge range of private campgrounds, a few of which are open year round.
+To make reservations, contact Parks Canada (tel: +1 877 737 3783; reservation.pc.gc.ca).
+There is also a huge range of private campgrounds, a few of which are open year-round.
 (Be forewarned, though, that winter camping is a demanding activity requiring experience and preparation.)
-The voluntary Camping Select grading programme (www.campingselect.ca) currently operates in eight provinces.
-Drivers who hold full licences and are aged over 25 can hire campervans or RVs, which can sometimes be the size of a bus.
+The voluntary Camping Select grading programme (www.campingselect.ca) has a 5-star rating system.
+Drivers who hold full licences and are aged over 21 (depending on the supplier) can hire campervans or RVs, which can sometimes be the size of a bus.

 Apartment Hotels: All-suite hotels, where all the rooms come with self-catering facilities, are extremely common in Canadian cities.
-You’ll still receive hotel service (reception, daily room cleaning etc) and may well have a pool or spa too, though not necessarily a restaurant.
-You can opt for a studio with basic kitchenette or go for a one- or two-bedroom suite complete with fully equipped kitchen.
+You’ll still receive hotel service (reception, daily room cleaning etc) and they may well have a pool or spa too, though not necessarily a restaurant.
+You can opt for a studio with basic kitchenette or go for a one- or two-bedroom suite complete with fully-equipped kitchen.